an3ol/General-purpose-Bandgap-Reference-avsdbgp_3v3/README.md

 # General Purpose Bandgap Reference-avsdbgp_3v3

 A Bandgap Reference is an analog circuit, which is used to provide a constant output reference voltage being independent of Temperature, Process and Supply voltage variations.
 The analog IP **avsdbgp_3v3** is a General Purpose Bandgap Reference ciruit, which is designed using **Sky130nm** technology in this project.
-The project is executed during **VSD IP Research Internship**  under **VLSI System Design (VSD) Corp.
-Pvt.
-Ltd.**

 For detailed information regarding the Bandgap Reference circuit click [here](https://github.com/an3ol/General-purpose-Bandgap-Reference-avsdbgp_3v3/blob/main/Documents/General_purpose_BGR.pdf).
 The Design specifications provided for avsdbgp_3v3 can be found [here](https://github.com/an3ol/General-purpose-Bandgap-Reference-avsdbgp_3v3/blob/main/Documents/Specifications.pdf).